If you’re thinking about early retirement, it may be important for you to understand the Rule of 55 for 401(k) plans.

 - Qualified military reservists who are called to active duty

 You’re in charge of your finances.
 You know your personal circumstances and goals better than anyone.
-If you’re in position to reasonably retire early and fund your life through early 401(k) withdrawals, great.
+If you’re in a position to reasonably retire early and fund your life through early 401(k) withdrawals, great.

 For many people, taking money out of your 401(k) early is a bad idea.
 Please talk to a financial advisor as well as the retirement plan administrator at your current company before you commit to relying on the Rule of 55.